cerner/fhir.cerner.com/content/millennium/dstu2/proprietary-codes.md

 #### Code Set 14249 Scheduling Appointment Synonyms or Types

-This code set is highly customized by clients and may include appointment types such as Office Visit, New and Office, or Follow Up.
+This code set is highly customized by clients and may include appointment types such as Office Visit, Office Visit - New, or Office Visit - Follow Up.

     {
       "system": "https://fhir.cerner.com/<EHR source id>/codeSet/14249,